Chapter 17:

 Dame Da Dungeon

-Yayoi’s eyes snapped open.
-She touched her body all over.
-She peeled herself out of her ink patch, getting on her feet with her hands raised and winds surging around her.
-Saying that she’s out for blood would not be an understatement.
+Yayoi snapped her eyes open, quickly patting herself down before peeling out of her ink patch.
+She got on her feet with her hands raised and winds surging around her.
+Saying that she was out for blood was not an understatement.

-Teri met her, breathing low and slow.
-More like glanced and ignored.
-He’s sitting in front of her and Taku.
-Eyes sharp and focused; there was some kind of aura enveloping his body, some kind of translucent energy.
-And for every tired puff of air, it surged and pulsed.
-He looked borderline cool.
-But the next second came, and he gasped, clutching his chest like he’s having a heart attack, and fell over backwards.
-Yayoi could’ve kicked him to see if he’s still alive, but Teri raised his hand to tell her that he’s okay.
+But the next second came and Teri gasped, clutching his chest like he was having a heart attack, and fell over backwards.
+Yayoi would’ve kicked him to see if he was still alive, but Teri raised his hand to tell her that he was okay.

-“That…” Teri mumbled as he pulled himself back.
+“That…” Teri groaned as he pulled himself back.
 He smiled at Yayoi without much thought and wiped the blood off his nose.
 “That wasn’t it.”

 “I like women,” Teri said firmly.